HomeLatest NewsGovTechJapneses firm NEC invest in CSC e-Governance Services

 NEC Technologies India (NECTI), a wholly owned subsidiary of Japanese firm NEC Corporation, and CSC e-Governance Services India (CSC SPV) announced a strategic alliance to jointly develop and deliver new digital services to approximately 900 million citizens living in rural areas of India.

-As part of this alliance, NECTI has decided to do an equity in CSC SPV to become the third-biggest shareholder.
+As part of this alliance, NECTI has decided to do an equity investment in CSC SPV to become the third-biggest shareholder.
 NEC and CSC SPV also created a joint-working group within CSC SPV to develop new, innovative digital services for citizens living in rural areas of India.

-With more than 470,000 transactions occurring at CSCs across India every day, CSC will be able to launch, refine and tweak the variety and efficiency of services on offer by leveraging NEC’s expertise in areas such as AI and data analytics.
+With more than 470,000 transactions occurring at CSCs across India every day, CSC will be able to launch, refine and tweak the variety and efficiency of services on offer by leveraging NEC’s expertise in areas such as AI and analytics.

 Advertisement